 Glass – Glass is not allowed on San Diego beaches.
 This includes soda bottles, water bottles and containers made of glass.
 Stick to cans and plastic, everyone’s bare feet will thank you.

 You’re all packed up and ready to go.
-When you arrive at the beach, here’s few pieces of advice to keep in mind.
+When you arrive at the beach, here are a few pieces of advice to keep in mind.
 Follow these tips to be a safe and courteous beachgoer.

 Be Aware – Read any posted signs and listen for lifeguard warnings and announcements.
 Beach conditions can change minute to minute and it’s the lifeguards’ job to understand the conditions and keep everyone safe.
 Know where your closest lifeguard station is in case you need help and cooperate with all posted rules and regulations, they’re there for a reason.